Planning a one-week trip to Paris and want a 7-day Paris itinerary that actually makes sense? You’re in the right place.

 - Why You Should Stay at an AirBNB in Paris

-- What You’ll Find at Monmartre
+- What You’ll Find in Monmartre

 - The Best Views of the Eiffel Tower